mrmop/IGX/readme.md

 <li>Crazy Games</li>
 </ul>

+<h2>Important Notice!</h2>
+Before releasing your game ensure that you switch from sandbox to production, users are not shared between the two.

 <h2>Integrating Crazy Games</h2>
 To integrate Crazy Games, sign up and create a developer account at https://developer.crazygames.com Add the following script to your index.html: